89luca89/distrobox/docs/useful_tips.md

 this will improve a lot `podman`'s command performances.

-## Slow creation on podman and image size getting bigger with distrobox-create
+## Slow creation on podman and image size getting bigger with distrobox create

 For rootless podman 3.4.0 and upward, adding this to your `~/.config/containers/storage.conf` file will improve container creation speed and fix issues with images getting